70% Rule Calculator

 Not a substitute for professional advice

-This is an educational and screening tool, not investment advice.
-Before committing capital: consult a CPA for tax specifics, an attorney for contracts and entity structure, a licensed lender for actual financing terms, and a licensed contractor for accurate rehab scope and cost.
-The MAO output is a screening projection, not a commitment.
+This is an educational and screening tool, not investment advice, legal advice, lending advice, appraisal, or contractor advice.
+Before committing capital: consult a CPA, attorney, licensed lender, and licensed contractor.
+The MAO output is a screening estimate under entered assumptions, not a recommendation.

 When Not to Use This Calculator